 Each person with diabetes should discuss with their doctor what to do when their blood sugar levels spike, whether due to the dawn phenomenon or not.

-If a person often experiences high blood sugar in the morning, doctor may suggest changing the treatment plan, or adjusting the dose of insulin or medication.
+If a person often experiences high blood sugar in the morning, doctor may suggest

 Some common home remedies or lifestyle changes that may reduce the risk of high blood sugar in the morning include: